LoriAzniveBerberian/LoriAzniveBerberian.github.io/project.md

 ![Figure 4.
 Ridge vs naive time series, one station.](assets/IMG/ridge_vs_naive_oneStation.png)

-**Figure 4.** Ridge vs naive for one station.
+**Figure 4.** Ridge vs naive predictions at a single high-biomass station.
 Ridge uses four quarters of history.
-During the test period, ridge (red x and dashed line) generally stays closer to the observed canopy (green circles) than the naive model (purple dotted line), especially during moderate canopy fluctuations.
+During the test period, ridge (red × and dashed line) generally stays closer to the observed canopy (green circles) than the naive model (purple dotted line), especially during moderate canopy fluctuations.
+At this station, the absolute prediction error ranges from ≈1.4 to 672 m² per pixel for ridge, compared to 10 to 775 m² per pixel for the naive model.

 ![Figure 5.
 Test scatter at one station.](assets/IMG/ridge_vs_naive_oneStation_Scatter.png)